rduinkerken/configurations/.gitconfig/README.md

 # My .gitconfig

-This repository contains my git configurations.
+This repository contains my git config.

-These configurations will help me be more efficient executing git commands.

 Feel free to use it and become as lazy as me =)